17. Lolo Pass – Bald Mountain

 Primary old growth features

-Impressive Pacific silver fir.
+Impressive Pacific silver fir and western hemlock.

 Description

-Head south out of Lolo Pass on the Pacific Crest Trail (PCT, 2000) for a ridgeline ramble through high-elevation old growth culminating with dramatic views of Mount Hood.
-The trail climbs steadily uphill entering old forest after 2/3 mile or so.
-A small, north-facing basin about 1 mile up the trail harbors a grove of towering Pacific silver fir and some impressive hemlock.
+Head south out of Lolo Pass on the Pacific Crest Trail (PCT, 2000) climbing steadily uphill through younger forest at first, then entering an older forest with large Douglas-fir.
+The trail soon winds its way into a small, northwest-facing basin about one mile up the trail that harbors a grove of impressive Pacific silver fir and western hemlock.
+A few noteworthy noble firs are also scattered around the basin.

 How to get there